On this page you can find out more about each of the different volunteering and voluntary work opportunities available to you.

 Different forms of volunteering

-External roles: the Volunteering Service has links with over 300 charities, and through our Engage platform over 700 students found volunteer roles last year.
-Roles may often assist charities, but may also serve private sector businesses or public/community initiatives like local schools.
+Volunteering Services has links with over 300 charities, and through our Engage platform over 700 students found volunteer roles last year across the third sector.
+Roles often assist charities, though may also serve public/community initiatives like local schools.

-Regular volunteering: for some, volunteering with a charity may carry on for a bit longer, perhaps a few weeks or months, and on specific weekdays.
+For some, volunteering with a charity may be on a one-off basis, whereas others may carry on for a bit longer, perhaps a few weeks or months, and on specific days.

 The Student Volunteering Service finds vacancies each year from social enterprises.
 These are businesses whose main aim is to respond to a social problem, for example an eco-friendly bike scheme.
 Social enterprises offer dynamic experience for students to contribute to your specialist skills, so keep an eye on Engage to see what’s available.

-If you have a social enterprise idea that you would like to explore, we will be able to offer you technical, administrative and logistical support, such as:
+If you have a social enterprise idea that you would like to explore, please get in touch at [email protected]